 But we can't be complacent.
-The longer realized inflation remains high, the more risk there is that rising prices will become part of public psychology (Malmendier and Nagel 2016).
-And once psychology shifts, it is hard to bring it back.
+The longer realized inflation remains high, the more risk there is that rising prices will become part of public psychology.8 And once psychology shifts, it is hard to bring it back.

 We learned this lesson the hard way.
 The last time we experienced this kind of elevated inflation was in the 1970s-some of us remember that time.
 Americans faced a steady drumbeat of rising prices that lasted for over a decade.
 By the early 1980s, high inflation had become firmly entrenched in the public's psyche.
 To get things under control, the Fed had to implement a series of steep interest rate hikes.
-They worked, but the correction was painful (see Goodfriend and King 2005 and Silber 2012).
+They worked, but the correction was painful.9